Show All Answers

-As of August 2019, no overdue fines accrue on Jones Library and its branches' materials.
+As of August 2019, no overdue fines accrue on Jones Library and its branches’ materials.
 However, having overdue items on your account may restrict further borrowing and access to digital collections.
-Please see When You Have Overdue Items for details.
+Please see What happens if I have overdue items? for details.

 Yes, you can pay your fines online with Visa, MasterCard, or Discover, by logging into My Account.

 See Borrowing for details.

 Please notify the Audio/Visual Department staff at 413-259-3089 or email@example.com.
 We are willing to waive overdue fines on our items in this case.
 Please note that the library is not responsible for damage to your equipment from our items.
 You may need to take your player in for repair to remove the item.

 Yes!
 We have several free apps for accessing our collections and services.
 See Library Apps for details.

 Normally, yes.
 But until our buildings reopen, our meeting rooms will be unavailable.

 Normally, yes.
 We have a large collection of instruments!
 Unfortunately, only our ukuleles can be borrowed at this time.
 Check the availability of a ukulele and place a hold.
 Or learn more about our collection of musical instruments.

 Yes!
 See Wi-Fi Hotspots for details.